Definition of Free Verse

 If you are looking for free verse examples, then Walt Whitman is your guy.
 He is known as the father of free verse English poetry.
-In this poem, although only a simple metaphor is used to mesmerize the readers without employing regular rhyme scheme or rhythm.
+In this poem, only a simple metaphor is used to mesmerize readers without employing regular rhyme scheme or rhythm.
 We can see normal pauses in the poem unlike the typical limitations of metrical feet.

 “Barely tolerated, living on the margin

 In our technological society, we were always having to be rescued